ThibautGery/docker-logging-example/article.md

 ### Docker pushes its logs to Fluentd

-First of all, the Fluentd agent can be run anywhere, but for the sake of simplicity we run it on the same node as the application.
+First of all, the Fluentd agent can run anywhere, but for simplicity's sake we run it on the same node as the application.
 The [official image](https://hub.Docker.com/r/fluent/fluentd/) can be found on the Docker hub.